Daniel-KM/Omeka-S-module-SearchSolr/README.md

 For now, the Search module does not replace the default search page neither the default search engine.
 So the theme should be updated.

-Don’t forget to check Search facets and sort fields of each search page each time that the list of core fields is modified: the fields that don’t exist anymore are removed; the new ones are not added; the renamed ones are updated, but issues may occur in case of duplicate names.
+Don’t forget to align the maps and to reindex each time the list of fields or the Solr config is modified.

-Furthermore, a check should be done when a field has the same name for items and item sets.

-Don’t forget to reindex the fields each time the Solr config is updated too.
+For a strong protection against private metadata leak, you can create a second physical core indexed from public resources only, with its own engine, and use it for the public search pages and suggesters: the shared core holds private data, and the public search (and the suggester, built from the same index) is otherwise protected only by the query filter.

 Indexation in Solr
 ------------------